Chardin baronets

-The Chardin Baronetcy, of the Inner Temple in London, was a title in the Baronetage of Great Britain.
+The Chardin baronetcy, of the Inner Temple in London, was a title in the Baronetage of Great Britain.
 It was created on 28 May 1720 for John Chardin, son of the noted French-born jeweller and traveller Sir John Chardin.

-Before 1741 he bought Kempton Park, Middlesex.
-He never married and the title became extinct on his death in 1755, his eldest sister's husband inheriting most of his probate assets who was Sir Philip Musgrave, 6th Baronet.
+Before 1741 Chardin bought Kempton Park, Middlesex.
+He never married and the title became extinct on his death in 1755, his eldest sister's husband, Sir Philip Musgrave, 6th Baronet, inheriting most of his probate assets.